This month's issue

-- A: The CDs section of our monthly news pages lists all the CDs that we have received in the previous quarter and were considered possibly relevant to our content: just keep a watch on that.
-A listing there means it has gone out for review, though this does still not totally guarantee that one will eventually be published.
+- A: The CDs Received Listing on this site includes all the CDs that we have received in the previous quarter and were considered possibly relevant to our content: just keep a watch on that.
+A listing there means it has gone out for review: this does not guarantee that one will eventually be published.
 It usually takes a couple of months at least before a review makes it into print, and even when we've received copy back from the reviewer, we can never say it will go into a particular issue - partly because the volume of advertising and news dictates review space available right up to the last minute.
 Regularly telephoning or emailing the fRoots office will not result in your review appearing any faster, perhaps the opposite!
 It is fRoots policy to never place an advert adjacent to related editorial material.

 - Q: How can I get a track on one of your free fRoots compilation albums or included in your online fRoots Radio show and podcast.